aerospike/aerospike-document-lib/README.md

 ### Creating an Aerospike Document Client

 The Aerospike Document Client is instantiated as follows
+* You can create a new AerospikeClient using other constructors - in this example we are using IP and Port only.

 ``` java
    AerospikeClient client = new AerospikeClient(AEROSPIKE_SERVER_IP, AEROSPIKE_SERVER_PORT);